-Why Kissing Became Our Go-To Way To Express Affection
+Why Kissing Became Our Go‑To Way To Express Affection

 “Kissing — like touching and smelling — is an emotion-driven act that allows us to identify the most compatible and ‘evolutionary advantageous’ partner,” Fulvio Fulvio D’Acquisto, professor of immunology at Roehampton University in the U.K., told The Independent.

 A group of genes we have as part of our immune systems is called the MHC (major histocompatibility complex) genes, which give us our natural scent.
-An experiment found women preferred t-shirts belonging to men with MHC genes different from their own — suggesting that we’re naturally inclined to be attracted to our opposites so that it translates into a more diverse immune system for our offspring.
-However, since several people are choosing to be childfree, will this motivation to kiss fizzle out from our evolutionary biology?
-Only time can tell, perhaps — provided climate change hasn’t killed us by then.
+An experiment found women preferred t-shirts belonging to men with MHC genes very different from their own — suggesting that we’re naturally inclined to be attracted to our opposites so that it translates into a more robust immune system for our offspring.
+However, since several people are choosing to be childfree, will this specific motivation to kiss fizzle out from our evolutionary biology?
+Only time can tell, perhaps — provided climate change hasn’t killed us by then, of course.

 “The MHC is detectable in body odor, so by kissing and tasting someone, it gives the opportunity to assess how similar or different that individual is to you biochemically,” Sarah Johns, an expert in human reproduction and evolutionary psychology at the University of Kent, explained.
 “Humans don’t have strong olfactory skills, and kissing allows you to smell and taste a person and see if you have different immune responses as we tend to feel more attracted to someone with a different immune response.”

-Researchers also note that it’s the release of dopamine and other “happy hormones” that make kissing so appealing and almost make it a natural “high.”
+Researchers also note it’s the release of dopamine and other “happy hormones” that make kissing so appealing — almost making it a natural “high.”
 “The more you get of these hormones, the more your body wants them.
 For some, this may be more apparent at the start of a relationship — especially if most of your time is spent in a lip lock,” an article on Healthline explains.

 Mint, anyone?